hensoldt-analytics/storm-release/docs/storm-kafka-client.md

+---
+title: Storm Kafka Integration (0.10.x+)
+layout: documentation
+documentation: true
+---
-#Storm Apache Kafka integration using the kafka-client jar
+# Storm Apache Kafka integration using the kafka-client jar
 This includes the new Apache Kafka consumer API.

-##Compatibility
+## Compatibility

 Apache Kafka versions 0.10 onwards

-##Writing to Kafka as part of your topology
+## Writing to Kafka as part of your topology
 You can create an instance of org.apache.storm.kafka.bolt.KafkaBolt and attach it as a component to your topology or if you are using trident you can use org.apache.storm.kafka.trident.TridentState, org.apache.storm.kafka.trident.TridentStateFactory and org.apache.storm.kafka.trident.TridentKafkaUpdater.

 You need to provide implementations for the following 2 interfaces

-###TupleToKafkaMapper and TridentTupleToKafkaMapper
+### TupleToKafkaMapper and TridentTupleToKafkaMapper
 These interfaces have 2 methods defined:

 ```java